s-a/sublime-text-refactor/README.md

 The plugin marks all variables occurring in the source code so you can rename them on the fly.

 Goto Definition:
-Select a keyword via double click and choose "Goto Definition" from context menu.
-So far this is limited by type of selection!
-You have to point the cursor direct before the first character of the keyword.
+Select a keyword or point the cursor to the keyword and choose "Goto Definition" from context menu.

 Run the tests